lvl99/barbell/README.md

 ## Contribute

 Have suggestions, questions or feedback?
 Found a bug?
 [Post an issue](https://github.com/lvl99/barbell/issues) Added a feature?
 Fixed a bug?
+Wrote some much needed tests?
 [Post a PR](https://github.com/lvl99/barbell/compare)

 ## License